-The exhibition at the XXII Triennale di Milano is therefore an opportunity to present two recent Italian projects that deal with the revitalization of the Art School complex, included in the Watch List of the World Monument Fund (2000) and in the World Heritage Tentative List of the UNESCO (2003).
+The exhibition at the XXII Triennale di Milano is therefore an opportunity to present two recent Italian projects that deal with the revitalization of the complex of Art Schools, included in the Watch List of the World Monument Fund (2000) and in the World Heritage Tentative List of the UNESCO (2003).
 The first has as its object the drafting of a Plan of Conservation and Management of the entire complex.
 The project is coordinated by the Polytechnic of Milan, with Princeton University, the University of Parma, Assorestauro and the Vittorio Garatti Committee and funded by the Getty Foundation as part of the Keeping it Modern program.

 The Cuba pavilion at the XXII Triennale di Milano is an expression of the Ministerio de Cultura de Cuba / Consejo Nacional Artes Plásticas through the Commissioner Norma Rodríguez Derivet.